Rstar1998/gatsby-funcjam-21/README.md

 # Gatsby FuncJam '21

-This example shows how to build a form with [react-hook-form](https://react-hook-form.com/) that submits to a Gatsby Function.
+This example shows how to build a small weather dashboard with  react-google-charts ,react-bootstrap and weather API that uses Gatsby Function.

 1.  **Start developing.**

     To get started clone this repo locally and run `npm install` to add all necessary packages.
+    File package.json has all list of required packages.
+Use the commands below to install and run this app

     ```shell
-    cd examples/functions-basic-form
     npm install
     npm run develop
     ```